 During World War II, the British military was losing their bomber aircrafts at an alarming rate.

-As they were flying over enemy territory, they were being shot down so often that they
+As they were flying over enemy territory, they were being shot down so often that they decided to add armor to their planes.

 But they couldn’t shield the entire surface of their aircrafts.